soumyasavarn/GSIMS/README.md

 Github: https://github.com/soumyasavarn/GSIMS/tree/main

-# Advanced Inventory Database Solution: Grocery Management System
+# Advanced Inventory Database Solution

-This is a simple Grocery Management System implemented in PHP and MySQL.
+This is a model solution for all inventory type management systems implemented on Grocery Management.
+Entire codebase consists of PHP, Javascript and MySQL.
 It allows users to manage grocery products, add them to a shopping cart, and perform various operations like adding, updating, and deleting products.

 ## Features